DLR-SR/FMITest/README.md

 # FMITest
-Library of Modelica models to test connected FMUs in a Modelica tool

 Library FMITest is a Modelica package providing models to test connected FMUs (Functional Mockup Units), especially during event iteration and during initializaton.
 The connection classes are structured in packages in different categories according to the underlying basic difficulty (such as "package LinearSystems: linear systems of equations occur over the connected FMUs").